Representation For Victims of Malpractice Involving Stillbirth

 While a mother’s health is extremely important during pregnancy, the fetus developing inside of her is even more fragile.
 During both the prenatal and labor and delivery stages, the actions of the physician and medical staff can mean the difference between a healthy infant and a tragic stillbirth.
-If your obstetrician and support staff failed to meet a reasonable duty of care, of Schochor, Frederico and Staton, P.A. are highly capable of providing you with the trustworthy representation your case deserves.
+If your obstetrician and support staff failed to meet a reasonable duty of care, of Schochor, Staton, Goldberg and Cardea, P.A. are highly capable of providing you with the trustworthy representation your case deserves.

 What are the causes of stillbirth?